McCarou/framework/example/rest_simple/README.md

 	radian.AddWorker(workerRest)
 ```

-Run the framework instance with the particulat services:
+Run the framework instance with the particular services:

 ``` go
     // run the worker